GSA/digitalgov.gov/content/posts/2015-10-27-trends-on-tuesday-users-spend-most-of-their-time-in-social-apps.md

   - Trends on Tuesday
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-425-Social-Media-Time-Management-NiroDesign-iStock-Thinkstock-482599478.jpg" alt="The top half of a clock face with its hands on 11:51.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-425-Social-Media-Time-Management-NiroDesign-iStock-Thinkstock-482599478.jpg" alt="The top half of a clock face with its hands on 11:51.
 Instead of numbers, it has web and social media terms: Post, Chat, Share, Friend, News, Link, and Blog." %}

 ComScore released a [new 2015 U.S. Mobile App report</span>](http://www.comscore.com/Insights/Presentations-and-Whitepapers/2015/The-2015-US-Mobile-App-Report) <span style="font-weight: 400">tracking native mobile app usage among adults over 18 years old, and it reinforced a lot of the </span>[<span style="font-weight: 400">trends we’ve been reporting on DigitalGov</span>](https://www.WHATEVER/2015/09/01/trends-on-tuesday-mobile-messaging-and-social-app-research-released/)<span style="font-weight: 400">.</p>